-Initial Purchase.
-The delivered price and Point(s) of Delivery for all conforming volumes of gas, or nonconforming volumes of gas accepted by Buyer, which are sold and delivered during the month of May 2000 as part of the Initial Purchase shall be determined in accordance with the price terms stated in Seller’s Successful Bid for the Initial Purchase.

 Daily Spot Gas.
-All Transactions hereunder shall be accounted for on the basis of metered deliveries at the Point(s) of Delivery.
+All Transactions hereunder shall be accounted for on the basis of actual metered delivered volumes at the Point(s) of Delivery; provided, however, payments shall be based on Scheduled volumes.
 Compensation shall be as agreed by the parties in the Transaction Agreement.
 The parties may agree in an executed Transaction Agreement for monetary or in-kind compensation, or a combination of monetary and in-kind compensation.
-In making any volume, price or billing computation hereunder, all index values and prices shall be rounded to the tenth of a cent, and all quantities shall be rounded to the whole MMBtu, as appropriate.
+In making any Scheduled volume, price or billing computation hereunder, all index values and prices shall be rounded to the tenth of a cent, and all quantities shall be rounded to the whole MMBtu, as appropriate.

 Invoices and Payment.
 Unless otherwise agreed by the parties in an executed Transaction Agreement, payment by Buyer to Seller for natural gas shall be made as follows:

 a.
-On or before the tenth (10th) day of each month, Seller shall send Buyer an itemized invoice showing the amount of natural gas provided by Seller and received by Buyer during the preceding month (the "Invoice Month") at the price(s) specified in the Transaction Agreement.
+On or before the tenth (10th) day of each month, Seller shall send Buyer an itemized invoice showing the amount of natural gas Scheduled by Seller for the account of Buyer during the preceding month (the "Invoice Month") at the price(s) specified in the Transaction Agreement.
 Such invoice shall also include any credits or other amount(s) then due and payable under the Transaction Agreement or this Master Contract.
 If, for any reason, the amount due cannot be definitively determined at the date an invoice is due to be issued, Seller, at Seller’s option, may either delay billing until the required information is available, or may send Buyer an estimated invoice in good faith based on the best available current information.
 A final invoice, with appropriate corrections, credits or charges, shall be issued as soon thereafter as reasonably possible.
 Estimated values shall be clearly designated as such.

 b.
 Payment shall be made by wire transfer, or other mutually acceptable means, at the address shown on Seller’s invoices from time to time, within twenty (20) days after Buyer's receipt of an invoice.
 If Buyer fails to pay the full amount when due, interest on the unpaid portion shall accrue at a rate equal to the lesser of the maximum lawful rate or one percent per month from the due date until the date of payment.
 If payment is not timely made, then Seller, in addition to any other available remedy, may immediately suspend further sale and delivery of gas hereunder to Buyer until the delinquent amount, plus interest is paid in full.
 In the event that Buyer shall be entitled to a refund or credit under the terms of this Contract, Seller shall credit such amount no later than the next regular invoice, or pay such amount to Buyer within twenty (20) days of receipt of an invoice from Buyer, whichever is the sooner.
 Interest shall be due Buyer from Seller on any amounts not timely credited or paid to Buyer by Seller.